 The Emotional Journey

 The experience of infertility can be very difficult for both men and women.
 It is not unusual to feel depressed, anxious, or both.
-The uncertainty of the outcome of infertility treatment, the basic lack of control over the process, handling insensitive comments from family members and friends, and coping with the strain it puts on your relationship can add up to a period of stress that may seem abnormal, but really is quite common and understandable given the circumstances.
+The uncertainty of the outcome of infertility treatment, the basic lack of control over the process, handling insensitive comments from family members and friends, and coping with the strain it puts on your relationship can add up to a period of stress that may seem abnormal.
+These experiences are actually quite common and understandable given the circumstances.

 It can help enormously to get support from not just your physician, but from an experienced therapist as well as others who have gone through or are dealing with similar difficult times.
 Our team has two staff psychologists who are available to meet with you and provide counseling.

 In addition, holistic treatments can have significant benefit.
 Yoga, massage, and acupuncture are a few examples of the mind/body treatments available that can help you cope with feelings of depression, anger, and anxiety you may be feeling at such an uncertain, emotional time in your life.